Michigan Substance Use Prevention Education and Recovery (MiSUPER) Webinar

 - To provide an overview of how opioids affect the body.

 - To look at how the opioid crisis has impacted Michigan.

 - To identify treatment and recovery options.

-- To discuss how rural communities have been impacted.
+- To discuss how rural communities have been impacted by the opioid crisis.

 - To learn how to support someone in recovery.

 You will receive the Zoom webinar link and password after registration.

 Continuing Education Credit: Participants can receive one MCBAP or Social Work continuing education credit hour (approved by the Michigan Social Work Continuing Education Collaborative - Approval #111820-00) for attending the webinar.
 If you would like to receive a certificate of attendance or CE credit, please plan to attend the full webinar to receive further instructions on submitting a request.